Distributions, Section 19 Notices, and Tax Reinvestment

 Quick Answer

 Mutual funds distribute net investment income, realized capital gains, and sometimes return of capital.
-ICA Section 19 and Rule 19a-1 require a written notice disclosing sources when a distribution includes anything beyond net investment income.
-Rule 19b-1 limits long-term capital gains to one distribution per year.
+The Investment Company Act's dividend-source-disclosure rule requires a written notice disclosing sources when a distribution includes anything beyond net investment income.
+A separate capital-gains frequency limit caps long-term capital gains at one distribution per year.
 Reinvested distributions are still taxable in the year received.

 Funds distribute income, capital gains, and sometimes return of capital to shareholders.
-Each type has a different tax treatment, and the fund must disclose the source of every distribution under ICA Section 19 and Rule 19a-1.
+Each type has a different tax treatment, and the fund must disclose the source of every distribution under the dividend-source-disclosure rule.

-• The written statement is commonly called a Section 19(a) notice
+• The written statement is commonly called a dividend-source notice (sometimes "19(a) notice" in industry shorthand)

 • Notice must disclose how much of a distribution comes from: